ngai123/Vhack2025/README.md

 ============================================================================================

-Roadmap (for beginners that have 0 knowledge and prople who want to see how I learned ML trading step by step)
+Roadmap (for beginners that have 0 knowledge and people who want to see how I learned ML trading step by step)

 1. technical_analysis_simulation == projects that I used to learn basic technical analysis, an simulation for 365 days how different trading strategies work and compare their performance)